samtopper/N-Map-MVVM/README.md

 * After the webpage loads click 'show locations' button.
 * Click any marker on the map to show details.
 * Browse other locations using the 'zoom' button around Hyderabad city.
+* filter the search.

 ## Running the app

-Check this link for live version of my map. https://samtopper.github.io/N-Map-MVO/
+Check this link for live version of my map. https://samtopper.github.io/N-Map-MVVM

 ## Resources